miwermi/DA-team-proj/README.md

 -	How does unsupervised machine learning categorize games vs the pre-existing genre/label assigned?

 For the data we chose to use for our project, we collected source data that came from [boardgamegeek]( https://boardgamegeek.com/wiki/page/BGG_XML_API) and [Kaggle]( https://www.kaggle.com/datasets/extralime/20000-boardgames-dataset).
 The databases of board games are vast with their descriptions, rules, requirements for play, time to play, number of players, etc. A more in-depth description can be found in our [r&d]( https://github.com/miwermi/DA-team-proj/tree/main/r%26d) folder under DataDescription.
 You can find our original sourced and cleaned databases in our [resources folder](https://github.com/miwermi/DA-team-proj/tree/main/resources).

+After cleaning data in Excel, data was analyzed in Python’s Jupyter Notebook, R & R Studio, and PostgreSQL in PG Admin 4.
+Our next step is to take the final dataset into Tableau to create visualizations of all we had discovered.

 ## Communication Protocols
 As a group we communicate through Zoom, Slack and even our shared GitHub repository.
 During our meetings on Zoom, we ensure all can share and be heard we each allow the others a chance to present ideas while others stay muted.
 We found that cycling alphabetically and using the “Raise Hand” feature to be helpful.